eriq254/khali/README.md

 In VS Code, go to the "Run and Debug" view, select the launch configuration you created, and click the green "Run" button to build and run your application on the Tomcat server.
 Access the Application:

-Once the server is running, open a web browser and go to http://localhost:8080/your-app-context where your-app-context is the context path of your web application (e.g., if your project is named PatientProject, the context path will be /PatientProject).
+Once the server is running, open a web browser and go to http://localhost:8080/PatientProject where your-app-context is the context path of your web application (e.g., if your project is named PatientProject, the context path will be /PatientProject).
 That's it!
 Now you should have your Java web application up and running using Apache Tomcat in Visual Studio Code.
-Remember to modify the RegisterServlet.java to include your actual email sending logic in a real-world scenario.